 5 | Build Your Own English Garden

 Last summer we started building our English garden.
 It was a great distraction as the world went into lockdown at the beginning of the pandemic.
-I designed the garden layout and included materials and plants generally found in English gardens, like pea gravel an brick bordering.
+I designed the garden layout and included materials and plants generally found in English gardens, like pea gravel and brick edging.
 Each year I will add more plants and the beds will soon fill in.

 My friend, Jan, is an incredible gardener and creates the most beautiful English gardens.
 Below is the garden she created in the front yard of her home, the historic Bosler house.
 If I could get my backyard garden to look like this, I would be a happy lady!